design-automation/mobius-mooc-generator/README.md

 Below the second '===' described the solution.

-For checkboxes, the correct and incorrect choices are specified by starting with '[ ]' or '[x]'
+For checkboxes, the correct and incorrect choices are specified by starting with '[ ]' or '[x]' Each choice must be seperated by an empty line.

 ~~~~~~~~~~~~~~~~~~~~~
 This text describes the problem.